Conference Program

 Eric Smith

 Smith’s work includes consulting with families and individuals impacted by serious mental illness, and he has been involved in significant mental health events, such as the 2022 Judicial Summit on Mental Health in Texas and the first-every Kentucky Judicial Commission on Mental Health Summit in 2023.
+Smith currently serves as a Commissioner on the Texas Judicial Commission on Mental Health.

 Brian Stettin, Esq.